folkloreinc/laravel-image-legacy/readme.md

     /uploads/photo-image(300x300-crop-grayscale).jpg

 ## Custom filters
 You can create custom filters to group multiple manipulations in a single filter.
+Filters can be defined in the `app/start/global.php` file to ensure they are defined before any route is being executed.

 ```php
 Image::filter('thumbnail',function($image,&$options)